Thursday, May 15, 2025

 Stones of Remembrance

 Lately, a member of my family has been going through a really difficult time.
-Along with them, I admit I’m discouraged and losing hope.
+Along with them, I admit I’m discouraged.
 There appears to be no progress in the situation.
 I find it easy to forget that God is working.

 There is a story in the Bible in the book of Joshua (chp.
 4).
 In the story, Joshua had twelve men stack twelve stones as a remembrance of God’s divine intervention.
 The Israelites had crossed the Jordan River into the promise land.
 “That this may be a sign among you when your children ask in time to come saying, ‘what do these stones mean to you?’
 Then you shall answer them, that the waters of the Jordan were cut off before the ark of the covenant of the Lord; when it crossed over the Jordan, the waters of the Jordan were cut off.
 And these stones shall be a memorial to the children of Israel forever” (Joshua 4: 6-7).
 The twelve stones served as a lasting memorial of what the Lord had done.
 I wrote the book, Christ and the Prisoner’s Wife as my stones of remembrance of what the Lord has done in my life.
 Although, in the mist of my challenges, I find it easy to forget that the Lord is working.